k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

   For this purpose, you can use the `chunker` actor.

-* **Embedding** — converts text chunks into numerical vector embeddings using an embedding model.
+* **Embedding** — transforms text chunks into numerical vector embeddings using an embedding model.

   * Use the embedding interface that you defined in the project.
-  * During this process, you should loop over the chunks and embed each one using the `embed` actor.
+  * During this process, you should loop over the chunks and embed each one using the `Embed` actor.

 * **Indexing** — the load phase, during which vectors are stored and organized in the vector database.

-  For this you can use the *VectorLoader* flow (`PgVectorLoader` or `SqliteVectorLoader`).
+  For this step, you can use the *VectorLoader* flow (`PgVectorLoader` or `SqliteVectorLoader`).